 Nathan Constantine-Cooke

 I am a Postdoctoral Research Associate in Health Data Science at the University of Edinburgh interested in modelling longitudinal biomarker trajectories and disease outcomes for inflammatory bowel disease.
-I am in the Lees group (Centre for Genomic and Experimental Medicine) and in the Vallejos group (MRC Human Genetics Unit).
+I am in the Lees group and Vallejos group within the Institute of Genetics and Cancer

 My research interests include longitudinal modelling, survival analysis, electronic health records, and machine learning.